What skills does an Urban Planner need?

 With sustainability emerging as a new priority for all functions within the built environment, Urban Planners have to balance the priorities of more stakeholders and factors than ever before.
 Yes, ensuring we have enough housing and infrastructure to accommodate our growing population is vital, but so is ensuring our development doesn’t cause irreparable damage to our environment and further our ongoing climate crisis.

 The modern Urban Planner must place decisions about development and land usage in an environmental context.
-This requires an element of critical thinking, to balance the various interests of stakeholders and clients while representing the role of planning and the sector as a whole in the management of carbon emissions and damage to the environment.
+This requires an element of critical thinking in order to balance the various interests of stakeholders and clients while representing the role of planning and the sector as a whole in the management of carbon emissions and damage to the environment.

 4. Project management